egnrse/configs/README.md

 To setup your first connection, disalbe `PasswordAuthentication no` and `AuthenticationMethods publickey` as they only allow signing in with a publickey.
 I used [ssh-audit](https://github.com/jtesta/ssh-audit) to try to make my system more secure.

+#### logind service
+*(/other/custom-logind.conf)*
+Set some custom logind settings.
+There you can eg. change the lid close behaviour.
+(The locking on sleep is managed by hypridle though.)

 #### [ctags](https://github.com/universal-ctags/ctags)
 *(none currently)*
 A way to eg. jump to definitions in vim/nvim.
 Needs an implementation of `ctags` installed to work.